layerzzzio/raspberryapi/README.md

 ## ⚙️ Configure your device

-It allows for the execution of common administrative tasks, including adding or deleting users, altering hostnames, changing passwords and updating the package repository.
-It also enables the enablement or disablement of common Raspberry Pi interfaces like I2C, 1Wire, among others.
+It allows for the execution of common administrative tasks, such as adding or deleting users, changing passwords, and updating the package repository.
+It also enables or disables common Raspberry Pi interfaces, such as I2C and 1Wire.

 ## 📱 Manage packages